LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/exercises/spread-out/README.md

 2. Add an appropriate function prototype to `mathHelper.h`
 3. Add a line to `#include` mathHelper.h in `houseOfTires.c`
 4. Add a line to `#include` mathHelper.h in `houseOfPizza.c`.
 (Actually we have already done this for you!)
+5. You can now compile your programs using the `makefile` you copied over.
+It will compile all of your programs at once for you by running the command `make`.
+ * When you copy over the makefile make sure you save it as `makefile` without using any extension.
+ * You will learn more about make files in Class 2 and [pset3](../../problem-set).

 After this, both houseOfPizza and houseOfTires should work correctly, and we hardly had to write any new code!